kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 - 2024-12: Initial proposal drafted and discussed in SIG scheduling, WG device management.
 - 2025-03: KEP revised to introduce BindingConditions as a general mechanism.
 - 2025-05: Updated KEP submitted for review.
+- 2025-06: Improve some API descriptions, and clarify that "fail and reschedule" is an anti-pattern.

 ## Drawbacks